-Through this series of short courses focused on management essentials topics, taught by faculty members from UD’s Alfred Lerner College of Business and Economics, we aim to provide flexible, affordable and high-quality professional development opportunities designed for new or aspiring managers and leaders or those with great potential.
+Through this series of short courses focused on management essentials topics, taught by faculty members from UD’s Alfred Lerner College of Business and Economics, we aim to provide flexible, affordable, personalized and high-quality professional development opportunities designed for new or aspiring managers and leaders or those with great potential.
 These modules address the critical need for better soft skills development while pairing the complementary technical skills each emerging leader needs to manage more efficiently.

 Students are required to bring a laptop to the Fundamentals of Managing People and Foundations of Finance and Accounting modules.

 Module 1: Fundamentals of Managing People